Skip to flight searchSkip to main content

 NFZs might also be established by developed nations for national security, to safeguard important areas in a country - Buckingham Palace, in the United Kingdom, for example, or the Amerian White House.

 No-fly zones may also be established on a short-term basis and for specified periods to protect events going on in those areas.
-Air exclusion zones.
-No-fly zones were also established during two recent Olympic games, for example: in China in 2008 and in Britain 2012.
+Some regions also have no-fly zones because the natural topography of the land is prohibitive to flying.
+No-fly zones can also be established to help protect some areas from pollution.

 Current no-fly zone areas